The “Madagascar Palm” Pachypodium lamerei [pak-uh-PO-dee-um] [la-MER-ee-eye], is a flowering plant native to Africa the island of Madagascar.

 What Is The Best Soil Type For A Madagascar Cactus?

-Like many succulent and cactus type plants Pachypodiums grow best in the regular cactus potting mix.
+Like many succulent and cactus type plants Pachypodiums grow best in the regular cactus potting mix and a pot with drainage holes.

 This mix tends to provide superior drainage, which helps keep the roots from rotting.